Understanding Sex Addiction - Sexual Compulsions You "Want to Stop but Can't"

 Psychological Impact

-Intense guilt and self-loathing after the act, isolation from keeping secrets, guilt over betraying a partner, and self-rejection ("Something is wrong with me").
+Intense guilt and self-loathing after the act, isolation from keeping secrets, guilt over betraying a partner, and self-rejection thinking "something is wrong with me."
 This psychological distress drives further escape into sexual behavior, forming a vicious cycle.
+Feeling distress, temporarily forgetting it through sexual activity, feeling even more distress afterward, then escaping again.
 (Books on sex addiction can deepen your understanding)

 Background of Sex Addiction